abeidahmed/rails-heroicon/README.md

 `rails_heroicon` automatically sets `aria-hidden="true"` if `aria-label` is not set, and if `aria-label` is set, then `role="img"` is set.

+### Tooltip

+You can provide tooltips on hover if you pass in a `:title` option.
+Anything passed into the `:title` option will be rendered inside of a <title> tag within the rendered SVG, which modern browsers will lean on to display a tooltip on hover.

 ## Development

 - Clone the repo